-In times when continous integration is a new fad there still exists legacy systems which are not suitable for this flexible way of applying changes.
-This means that your company will be stuck in the eternal purgatory of developers and devops working together on task that developer alone could of done.
+In times when _continuous integration_ is a new fad there still exists legacy systems which are not suitable for this flexible way of applying changes.
+This means that your company will be stuck in the eternal purgatory of developers and DevOps working together on task that developer alone could have done.
 Not allowing for your developer to apply changes for himself is a stupid methodology.

 It hinders personal growth

 Learning is a process of making a mistake and learning from it.
 True lessons are learned when you have to think on your feet while being spammed with 10 emails per second about your feature, that broke whole production.
 And you know what “hot learning” is a nice thing.
 Because your developer will be the person who will fix the problem faster than anyone else, because he most likely formed an intuition on parts that may break.
 Do not outsource the most valuable learning resource -- mistakes.

 If you compartmentalize duties of your organization like cheap Arduino modules from eBay you actively create an organization of people who are overspecialized thus leading the whole company not having a holistic view on their own system, because your employees are focused on one small part and not whole project in general.
 This means that if something goes wrong there will be only one or two people who can fix something after a change has been deployed, but what happens if those two _super employees_ are on a vacation?
 Some third superman will most likely emerge naturally, so why not allow everyone to be natural from their first feature?
 Fires are best handled in houses of firefighters.